mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 ### Family History
 The FAMILY_HISTORY table stores information regarding a child’s family history of disease.
 A separate record is created for each report of a condition that a family member has.
+Thus, if a child’s parents both have a history of obesity, two records would be present in this table.
 Absence of a record in this table is not indicative the absence of a condition.
 This information is intended to be pulled from the patient's record, not by linking to a family member's medical record.
+Reported conditions must be linked to controlled vocabulary—an ICD-9, ICD-10, or SNOMED code—so researchers can easily interpret the reported family condition.
+Implementers will need to map from whatever terminology is used for family history to one of these vocabularies.

 | **CODI Table** | **CODI Data Element** | **FHIR Data Element** | **FHIR Resource/Profile/Extension** | **Comments** |
 | -- | -- | -- | -- | -- |